HAL-xyz/eth2sdi/README.md

 ### Merchant Setup

-1) You clone this repo and setup your business' global variables in the X file
+1) You clone this repo and setup your business' global variables in the const/merchant.js file
 2) You setup this script on your server (or on a serverless environment).
-Requirement: the script needs to be reachable by a webhook (HTTP Post requets).
-Please also check that the *invoice* folder has writing permission enabled (we will save there the invoices!)
+Requirement: the script needs to be reachable by a webhook (HTTP Post requests).
+Please also check that the *invoices* folder has writing permission enabled (we will save there the invoices!)
 3) You open your HAL.xyz account and create a "Watch an event" trigger
 4) [IF] You insert the 0x6b175474e89094c44da98b954eedeac495271d0f address (DAI).
 You watch the *Transfer* event and you put in the *dst* variable your Ethereum address
 5) [THEN] You select webhook and insert the URL of where you uploded your script (e.g. https://mydomain.com/scriptname.js).
 Click "Create" and you're done!